 Keras is a Python library that provides a clean and convenient way to create a range of deep learning models on top of powerful libraries such as TensorFlow, Theano (update about Theano) or CNTK.
 Keras was developed and maintained by François Chollet, a Google engineer and it is released under the permissive MIT license.

 Basic features of Keras (*)

-I do not know if it was Chollet’s intention, but I value his austerity and simplicity, without frills approach and maximizing readability.
+I value his austerity and simplicity, without frills approach and maximizing readability.
 It makes it possible to express neural networks in a very modular way, considering a model as a sequence or a graph alone.
-A good approximation to my understanding, because the components of a deep learning model are discrete elements that can be combined in arbitrary ways.
+A good approximation for beginners, because the components of a Keras model are discrete elements that can be combined in arbitrary ways.
 New components are intentionally easy to add and modify within the framework intended for engineers to trial and explore new ideas quickly.
 Last but not least, I think it’s great that everything is written in Python.

 Define the model

 The core data structure of Keras is a model, a way to organize layers.
-Models in Keras are defined as a sequence of layers.
 The keras.models.Sequential class is a wrapper for the neural network model:

 from keras.models import Sequential model = Sequential()